usa0ri/OMELET/README.md

 MATLAB, R, and RStan code for omics-based metabolic flux estimation without labeling for extended trans-omic analysis (OMELET).

+OMELET is an approach to use simultaneously obtained multi-omic data to infer metabolic fluxes in each condition, identify changes in metabolic flux between conditions, and quantify contributions of regulators to the changes in metabolic flux.

 ## Workflow

 The series of analysis performed in Uematsu et al. are described in `run_OMELETmouse.m` for mouse data and `run_OMELETyeast.m` for simulated data from the yeast kinetic model.